 Are you getting ready to study abroad in Japan?
-Awesome!
+Or maybe just considering it?

-This guide is designed to be your roadmap for getting to—and surviving in—Japan by helping you make the necessary arrangements for your study abroad trip, as well as preparing you for what to expect once you are there.
+The following 10 tips will help you make the necessary arrangements for your study abroad trip and prepare you for what to expect once you’re there.

 - 1. Select the Best Program for You

 - 3. Seek Financial Assistance